guymorganb/Infographic-Fitness/README.md

 🔍 **Research Goals:**

+- Perform a holistic investigation into fitness and to student wellbeing
-- Evaluate the link between fitness and student emotional health.
+- Evaluate links between fitness and student emotional health.
 - Assess the connection between fitness and student mental health.
 - Investigate the relationship between fitness and student physical health.
 - Design an infographic that concisely communicates the research findings.